-During cancer treatment, your health care team often needs access to your veins to give you treatments such as chemotherapy, blood transfusions, antibiotics, or intravenous (IV) fluids.
-They may also need to take samples of your blood for testing.
-To make these procedures easier, your doctor may recommend inserting a special medical device called a catheter or a port.
+During cancer treatment, your health care team often gives treatment into a vein.
+You can get chemotherapy, blood transfusions, antibiotics, and intravenous (IV) fluids this way.
+Your team will probably also take blood samples.
+To make these treatments easier, you might get a medical device called a catheter or port.

 Types of catheters